brettp13/basic-mcp/README.md

 Enables simple 2 number mathematical functions (+, -, *, /)

 ## greet:
 Greets a given user with "Hello {user}"

 ## command:
 Executes a command on the command line (super insecure)

 ## Instructions

-Make sure to make a virtual environment, set it as your source, then install requirements.txt first, then run
+Make sure to make a virtual environment, set it as your source

+Next install dependencies from pyproject.toml using

+    run python -m pip install

+Set your OPENAI_API_KEY in a .env file, then run the test_server.py using

     fastmcp run test_server.py:mcp

-To run test_server.py before using test_client.py
+Then run test_client.py